What to Expect at the Counseling Center

 - The FIT Counseling Center will provide you with a referral list for outpatient clinics and individual providers in your area.
 Many of these clinics and therapists have low cost and sliding scale fees.
 If you have your own health insurance coverage, you will likely be covered for these services.
 In addition, if you are a full time student and don't have your own insurance, you will need to have the basic student health insurance which provides coverage for outpatient mental health services.
-For further information regarding student health insurance, please contact Gallagher Koster at 1.800.457.5599 or email [email protected] or go to the Health Services webpage.
+For further information regarding student health insurance, please contact Gallagher Koster at 1.800.457.5599 or email [email protected].

 How long can I use Counseling Center services?

-- Due to very high demand for counseling, we offer triage assessments or very short-term counseling.
-A referral to outside resources will be provided.
-Students who are in crisis and need to be seen immediately will be given a same-day risk-assessment and either short-term counseling and/or referrals will be given.
+- Due to very high demand for counseling we offer triage assessments typically within 10 days of a student's initial request for treatment.
+A referral to an outside resource will then be provided.
+Students who are in crisis and need to be seen immediately will be given a same-day risk-assessment.

 Do you take walk-ins?

-- Due to staffing restrictions, we cannot accommodate walk-ins for routine issues.
-But, if you are experiencing an emergency or the situation is urgent, please come in Dubinsky A212B or give us a call (212) 217-4260.
+- Due to staffing restrictions, we cannot accommodate walk-ins.
+But, if you are experiencing an emergency or the situation is urgent, please come in or give us a call.
 If you are in crisis, someone will see you to assess the need to see a counselor immediately or take further action.

 Can I see any counselor that is available when I come in?